Caledonian MacBrayne fleet: Loch class

 The original four Loch class vessels were based on MV Isle of Cumbrae.
 At 30.2 m in length, they can carry 12 cars and 200 passengers.
 The largest and newest, MV Loch Shira, is 54.27 by 13.90 m and can carry 32 cars and 250 passengers.
 She was built for and has run on the Largs to Cumbrae route since 2007.
 A mere 7 cm shorter, MV Loch Fyne and MV Loch Dunvegan were built for the Skye crossing.
-They were made redundant by the opening of the Skye Bridge and eventually found redeployment elsewhere.
+They were made redundant by the opening of the Skye Bridge and eventually found redeployment elsewhere after some time laid up.

 Of similar design, but larger than the Loch class, MV Hallaig was launched in 2012 for the Raasay service.
 She is powered by a hybrid combination of batteries and a small diesel engine - a world first for a sea-going RO-RO vessel.
 A second hybrid ferry, MV Lochinvar, was launched in May 2013 for the Tarbert to Portavadie route.
 The third hybrid ferry, MV Catriona, was launched on 11 December 2015 and entered service on the Claonaig to Lochranza route in September 2016.

+In March 2025 a contract to build seven vessels to replace the Loch Class ferries was awarded to Remontowa Shipbuilding of Gdańsk in Poland, with the first vessel expected to be delivered by 2027.
+The ferries will be 49.9m long and have the capacity for 24/25 cars and 150 passengers or 15/16 cars and 250 passengers, depending on the design and route they will be on.
+Designs for further ferries for routes that require longer journeys or have port or sea constraints are currently being developed.